Andreluss/P06X-Plugin/README.md

 ## License

-This project is licensed under the GNU GPL version 3 or later.
+This project is licensed under GPL-3.0-with-Autoconf-exception.
+See LICENSE for details.
-Autoconf-generated configuration scripts included in this repository are covered by the Autoconf Configure Script Exception, version 3.0.
-See COPYING.EXCEPTION for details.